 The Village That Raised Me

 I'm getting ready for bed, up at the lake.
 In the new house, the one that Dad says I should no longer call the cabin, a door opens from my bedroom out to the lakeside patio.
 Music is floating across the water, from the bar a few miles away where I used to waitress during the summers of the college years.
 Bottle rockets are being launched from near our neighbors' waning bonfire.
-A little part of me wants to be at the bar; there is a good chance of bumping into an aunt or uncle, cousin or friend.
+A little part of me wants to be at the bar; and if i went, there is a good chance that I would bump into an aunt or uncle, cousin or friend.

 The bar is located in an area of the lake called Shoreham.
 It is a tiny hamlet full of rowdy ways and colorful characters.
 Full of loyalty and friendship, and probably a little bit of heartache and betrayal.
 But I'm not feeling as social tonight, I want to stay near the water and wake up sober and rested.
 I need to have my wits about me for the flea market tomorrow; I'm twitchy anticipating the treasures I will snatch up.
 The reality is that I'm trying to absorb as much of this place as I can before Monday, and it's impossible to deny that buying little bits and pieces makes me feel like I can pack it all up in my suitcase in order to bring it across the border with me.
 The shopping urge is strong these last few days; surely a response to my imminent departure and my flailing attempt to capture the essence of the place by gathering the right combination of souvenirs.